French actor Gérard Depardieu acknowledges boorish behavior but denies sexual assault

-PARIS (AP) — French actor Gérard Depardieu acknowledged Tuesday that he used crude and heated language around a woman who accuses him of sexual assault and grabbed her hips but denied assaulting her, as he testified for the first time at his landmark trial in Paris.
+PARIS (AP) — French actor Gérard Depardieu acknowledged Tuesday that he aggressively subjected a woman who accuses him of sexual assault to vulgar and heated language and that he grabbed her hips but denied that his behavior was sexual as he testified for the first time at his landmark trial in Paris.

-She told the court that he'd behaved “like a madman” who took “pleasure in frightening me.”
+The woman told the court that the Oscar-nominated actor behaved “like a madman” who took “pleasure in frightening me.”

-The 76-year-old has denied assaulting the women.
-But during more than an hour of testimony Tuesday in a packed Paris court, Depardieu acknowledged that he had used vulgar and sexualized language with one of the plaintiffs, a 54-year-old set dresser, and grabbed her hips during an on-set argument about the artistic merits of a painting.
+Depardieu has denied assaulting the women.
+But in his testimony Tuesday in a packed Paris court, Depardieu acknowledged that he had used vulgar and sexualized language with one of the plaintiffs, a 54-year-old set dresser, and grabbed her hips during an on-set argument about the artistic merits of a painting.

 Depardieu said he'd been in a “bad mood" because the set was hot, which was hard for him because he is overweight.